 ● In Adam and William’s house (they both own the house)

 But… let’s not confuse this with cases where the group Ggenitive case cannot be used, for example:

 ● My dad’s and my mom’s birthdays are both in January – (each of them has his/her own birthday)

-The local genitive case is used quite often in English.
-If it is clear (out of context or generally), which place you are talking about, you can omit it in the genitive phrase:
+The local Genitive case is used quite often in English.
+If the place you are talking about is clear, out of context or general, you can omit it in the Genitive phrase:

+In Czech we form this phrase in a different way, but we also do not say a place directly if it is clear to everyone.
 In the sentence “I went to Peter’s,” we know from the context that we are talking about his house.
-In the sentence: “She was at the dentist’s.” we don’t need to mention the dentist’s office – it is a generally known thing.
+In the sentence “She was at the dentist’s,” we don’t need to mention at the dentist’s office – it is a generally known thing.

 If the noun ends with the letter S, we add the apostrophe at the end of the word.
-Do not confuse this rule with the use of the genitive case in the plural we discussed at the beginning of the chapter.
+Do not confuse this rule with the use of the Genitive case in the plural that we discussed at the beginning of thise chapter.
 Here we talk about the singular nouns:

 ● Achilles‘ heel